Who diagnoses eating disorders?

 What happens after diagnosis?

 A treatment team and treatment plan will be formulated based on the needs of the patient.
 This may include referral to other professionals and/or more in-depth assessment of symptoms.
-A treatment team will typically include a therapist, a dietician, and a physician or psychiatrist.
+A treatment team may include a therapist, a dietician, a medical physician, and a psychiatrist.
 Typically, the professional who diagnoses the eating disorder can help refer a person to other eating disorder professionals within the community.
 A treatment plan may include outpatient treatment, inpatient treatment, or residential treatment.

 Rosen, D.S. and the Committee on Adolescence (2010).
 Clinical report: Identification and management of eating disorders in children and adolescents.
 Pediatrics, 126(6), 1240-1253.